 The Batsto Village Visitors Center, located adjacent to the parking lot, is the starting point to visit the historic museum and settlement.
 It is also the trail head for this hike into Wharton State Forest.
 At the parking lot begin to hike southeast towards the dam at the end of Batsto Lake.
 You will pass restored 19th century buildings that date back to when Batsto was an important iron and glassmaking center.
 After crossing the dam, look for yellow blazes marking the Mullica River Trail.
 The trail quickly turns right and you will cross the Mullica River on a wooden footbridge.
-At the time of my hike, in mid-February 2011, the footbridge was damaged but I managed to step on a series of well-placed logs to reach the other side.

 The trail parallels the Mullica River for approximately 4.5 miles.
 However, thick stands of Atlantic White Cedar trees on your left often obscure views of the river.
 Its acidic waters (4.4 mean pH) are tea-colored as a result of tannic acid present in plants, especially Atlantic White Cedar, and by naturally forming iron present in the streams.
 (The Mullica River and other Pinelands waterways are all part of the Kirkwood Cohansey Aquifer, which contains 17 trillion gallons of water covering 3,000 square miles of southern and central New Jersey.)
 The trail traverses some open areas of soft sand and pitch pines; be on the alert for equestrians here.

 About five miles from the parking lot you will reach the green-blazed connector to the Batona Trail that also leads hikers to the Lower Forge campsite; turn right on the connector and head up a gentle slope through a thick pine forest lined with blueberry bushes.